AbbasJafariTrax/in-app-webview/README.md

 ```this.mUrl```
 ```Key key```

-To change the direction of web view
+To change the direction of the web view

 ```this.mDirection = TextDirection.ltr```